-It is very important to keep your loved one happy.
+It is essential to keep your loved one happy.
 The recovery after surgery can make your loved ones sad, depressed, and irritated.
 The inability to move around and the sudden dependence on other family members.
 Will make them feel helpless and frustrated.
-Therefore, it is necessary that you give them emotional support.
-So that your loved one does not face any problems in the recovery phase.
+Therefore, you must give them emotional support so that your loved one does not face any problems in the recovery phase.